 “I don’t like a lot of frills or for anything to be too heavy or ornate,” she says.
 “Instead I focus on the materials and textures to bring interest to a room.”
 In that vein, the designer uses a lot of hand-painted and block-printed fabrics, sea grass, sisal, rattan, rich linen velvets, brass, and painted light fixtures.

-When Hennessy took us shopping, she not only gave us the ins-and-outs of Atlanta’s Scott Antique Market, but shared fantastic tips for decorating with antiques and showed us how she could use pieces in her designs.
+When Hennessy took us shopping, she not only gave us the ins-and-outs of Atlanta’s Scott Antique Market (find her guide here), but shared fantastic tips for decorating with antiques and showed us how she could use pieces in her designs.

 By Alice Welsh Doyle | Photography by Debroah Whitlaw Llewellyn | Produced by Ellen S. Padgett

 In addition to showing how she approaches decorating with antiques, Hennessy gave us the ultimate guide to Picking at Scott Antique Market in Atlanta.

 - California Dreaming: Schuyler Samperton